jsoref/hashicorp-packer/website/source/docs/builders/amazon-ebssurrogate.html.md

 This builder can therefore be used to bootstrap scratch-build images - for example FreeBSD or Ubuntu using ZFS as the root file system.

 This is all done in your own AWS account.
-The builder will create temporary key pairs, security group rules, etc., that provide it temporary access to the instance while the image is being created.
+This builder will create temporary key pairs, security group rules, etc., that provide it temporary access to the instance while the image is being created.

 ## Configuration Reference

-There are many configuration options available for the builder.
+There are many configuration options available for this builder.
 They are segmented below into two categories: required and optional parameters.
 Within each category, the available configuration keys are alphabetized.